kraashen/kraashen.github.io/content/snippets/checking-updates-for-aur-packages.md

 flow first before diving into AUR tooling.
 So, what could be more fun than... making own yet-another-aur-management-tool?

+For tooling in this case, I chose shell scripting due to just pretty much to use uxisting tooling to automate the flow as if cloning the PKGBUILD repos, compiling, and installing them manually.
+Process for installing and updating AUR packages is described in
+[Arch Wiki](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_and_upgrading_packages),
-Process for installing and updating AUR packages is described in [Arch Wiki](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_and_upgrading_packages), so with few lines of shell script (tm) we can automate both checking safely for updates similarly as `checkupdates` tool from `pacman-contrib` package and updating
+so with few lines of shell script (tm) we can automate both checking safely for updates similarly as `checkupdates` tool from `pacman-contrib` package and updating